 Schulte joined American Ballet Theatre as a member of the corps de ballet in January 1999.
 Her roles with the Company include the Stepmother in Cinderella, Bianca and a Carnival Dancer in Othello, a Harlot in Romeo and Juliet, the Greedy One in Three Virgins and a Devil and leading roles in Black Tuesday, Concerto No. 1 for Piano and Orchestra, Dark Elegies, Drink To Me Only With Thine Eyes, Glow - Stop, Within You Without You: A Tribute to George Harrison and workwithinwork, and featured roles in Artemis and HereAfter.

 Schulte danced with the English National Ballet from 2007-2009 as a First Artist.
 Her roles with the company included the Pas de Quatre and Lead Czardas in Swan Lake, Arabian dance in The Nutcracker and a leading role in Wayne Eagling's new work Resolution.

 Schulte rejoined the Company in September 2011.
-Her repertory includes the Lead Gypsy in Don Quixote, Helena in The Dream, Katia in A Month in the Country and a role in Duets, as well as roles in all of the Company's full-length ballets.
+Her repertory includes the Lead Gypsy in Don Quixote, Helena in The Dream, Katia in A Month in the Country, Lead Czardas in Swan Lake and a role in Duets, as well as roles in all of the Company's full-length ballets.